HeavyMedl/lists/README.md

 <a name='break'/>
 ### break : arr|str -> f -> [[x], [x]|str]
 ------
-**Description**: An Array of Array of variables and Array of variables or String (psuedo-tuple) is returned.
-The first element is the longest prefix of an Array of variables or String that do not satisfy a predicate function f.
+**Description**: An Array of an Array of Variables and Array of Variables or a String (psuedo-tuple) is returned.
+The first element is the longest prefix of an Array of Variables or a String that do not satisfy a predicate Function f.
 The second element is the rest of the list.

-**Signature Definition**: Give arg 1 an Array of variables or String; Give arg 2 a function; Get an Array of Array of variables and Array of variables or String (psuedo-tuple).
+**Signature Definition**: Give arg 1 an Array of Variables or a String; Give arg 2 a Function; Get an Array of an Array of Variables and Array of Variables or a String (psuedo-tuple).

 **Example Usage**: